pulumi/docs/pulumi-hugo/themes/default/content/blog/kubernetes-yaml-v2/index.md

 ```

 ### YAML Text

-Here's how to apply an inline manifest:
+Here's how to apply an inline manifest.

 ```yaml
 name: demo-cg-2